Updated June 4, 2020

 Section 9.1 Removing Bicycle.

 Section 9.1(a) Removing Bicycle by Long-Term User.
-Long-Term User must insert his/her system key into the reader slot on the Bike Dock keyboard, to remove the DDP Bike Share bicycle from the Bike Dock.
-After the system key has been inserted into the reader slot, Long-Term User will have 20 seconds to remove the DDP Bike Share bicycle from the Bike Dock.
-The signal light remains yellow during the validation of Long-Term User’s system key, and the signal light turns green when the DDP Bike Share bicycle can be removed.
+Long-Term User may remove the DDP Bike Share bicycle by inserting registered system key into the reader slot or entering a five-digit ride code from Transit into the Bike Dock keypad.
+Long-Term User will have 20 seconds to remove the DDP Bike Share bicycle from the Bike Dock.
+The signal light remains yellow during the validation of Long-Term User’s system key or five-digit ride code, and the signal light turns green when the DDP Bike Share bicycle can be removed.
 Two sound signals are also emitted.
 If the DDP Bike Share bicycle is not removed within 20 second period, the Bike Dock locks and Long-Term User must repeat the process described above.

-Section 9.1(b) Removing Bicycle by Daily User.
-A Daily User must insert a credit card or cash into the Pay Station or, if using the Transit App, obtain a 5-digit code after completing the payment process.
-The Daily User must then type the 5-digit code into the Bike Dock keyboard, to remove the DDP Bike Share bicycle from the Bike Dock.
-After the 5-digit code has been entered, the Daily User has 20 seconds to remove the DDP Bike Share bicycle from the Bike Dock.
-The signal light remains yellow during the validation of the Daily User’s 5-digit code, and the signal light turns green when the DDP Bike Share bicycle can be removed.
+Section 9.1(b) Removing Bicycle by Casual User.
+A Casual User may remove the DDP Bike Share bicycle with a five-digit ride code provided by Transit or the Kiosk after completing the payment process.
+The Casual User must type the five-digit code into the Bike Dock keypad to remove the DDP Bike Share bicycle from the Bike Dock.
+After the five-digit code has been entered, the Casual User has 20 seconds to remove the DDP Bike Share bicycle from the Bike Dock.
+The signal light remains yellow during the validation of the Casual User’s five-digit code, and the signal light turns green when the DDP Bike Share bicycle can be removed.
 Two sound signals are also emitted.
-If the DDP Bike Share bicycle is not removed within 20 seconds, the Bike Dock locks and the Daily User must repeat the process described above.
-Each time a Daily User would like to remove a new DDP Bike Share bicycle from a Bike Dock, Daily User must insert a credit card into the Pay Station, insert the applicable cash payment or renew using the Transit App and obtain a new 5-digit code, to remove the next DDP Bike Share bicycle.
-A Daily User may remove up to four DDP Bike Share bicycles on each credit card account, and Daily User will be charged for the use of four DDP Bike Share bicycles.
-Note that if a Daily User rents multiple bicycles in one transaction, only one (1) 5-digit code will be issued for removal of the DDP Bike Share bicycles from the Bike Dock.
+If the DDP Bike Share bicycle is not removed within 20 seconds, the Bike Dock locks and the Casual User must repeat the process.
+Each time a Casual User removes a new DDP Bike Share bicycle from a Bike Dock, Casual User must insert a credit card into the Kiosk or use Transit to obtain a new 5-digit code.
+Casual User may remove up to four DDP Bike Share bicycles on each credit card account, and Casual User will be charged for the use of four (4) DDP Bike Share bicycles.
+If the Casual User purchases multiple bicycles in one transaction, only one (1) five-digit code will be issued for removal of the four (4) DDP Bike Share bicycles from the Bike Dock.

 Section 9.3 Permitted Period of Continuous Use; Lost or Stolen Bicycle.
-Use of the Service is limited to a period of 24 consecutive hours (“Permitted Period of Continuous Use”).
-If User maintains possession of the DDP Bike Share bicycle beyond the Permitted Period of Continuous Use, then the DDP Bike Share bicycle is deemed lost or stolen, User’s credit card may be charged a fee of $1,200, and a police report may be filed with local authorities.
+Use of the Service is limited to a period of 12 consecutive hours (“Permitted Period of Continuous Use”).
+If User maintains possession of the DDP Bike Share bicycle beyond the Permitted Period of Continuous Use, then the DDP Bike Share bicycle is deemed lost or stolen, User’s credit card may be charged the maximum fee of $180 for Pay As You Go Users, $150 for Prepaid Users, and $165 for a Long-Term User as outlined in Section 7.
+Additionally, the User’s credit card may be charged a fee of up to $2,500 for the cost of the lost DDP Bike Share bicycle.
+Company may file police report with local authorities.
 Company will first attempt to contact the User via telephone and email prior to charging the credit card, using the contact information provided by the User upon subscribing, in an attempt to locate the DDP Bike Share bicycle.
 The data generated by the Service’s computer is conclusive evidence of the period of use of a DDP Bike Share bicycle by User.
-User must report the disappearance of a DDP Bike Share bicycle to Company within 24 hours following the disappearance and must report the disappearance to the local police department within 48 hours.
-If User promptly files a police report and forwards the police report to Company, then Company may, in its sole discretion, choose to charge User a reduced fee based on theft or damage to the DDP Bike Share bicycle.
+User must report the disappearance of a DDP Bike Share bicycle to Company within 12 hours following the disappearance and must report the disappearance to the local police department within 48 hours.
+If User files a police report and forwards the police report to Company within 48 hours, then Company may, in its sole discretion, choose to charge User a reduced fee based on theft or damage to the DDP Bike Share bicycle.
 Any use that exceeds the Permitted Period of Continuous Use is deemed a disappearance of the DDP Bike Share bicycle, until the DDP Bike Share bicycle is found or returned to a Bike Dock.